EngJana/Electrical-week-1/README.md

     - Neutral Position (90 degrees): This angle keeps the foot flat, providing stability.
     -Adjusted (45 degrees): This angle adjusts the foot position to facilitate the forward movement and prevent dragging.

-## Movement Sequence
+## Movement Sequence explination
-Move the right leg forward:
+1. Move the right leg forward:
     - The left hip remains neutral to support the body.
     - The right hip moves forward, bringing the right leg forward.
     - The left knee remains straight to provide stability.